 Tips for QA:

-POSTrequest – this is the quickest way to check if the endpoint works as it should;
+- After performing a POST, do a GET and check the response.
+It should contain all the data from the POST request (this is the quickest way to check if the endpoint works as it should).

-- Group and organise your requests using Folders and Sub-folders under Collections section;
+- Group and organize your requests using Folders and Sub-folders under the Collections section;

-- Integrate Tests to quickly assess every response, request and body;
+- Integrate Tests to assess every response, request, and body quickly.

 - Add Scripts and use the Runner to create the most successive test suite.

-- Postman is a day to day tool to any developer and a great helper to any QA.
+- Postman is a day to day tool to any developer and a great help to any QA.

 - Learning, discovering, and using Postman will not only be quick and easy but will come in handy sooner than you think.